 Harry Devlin is 30!

-This year marks the 30th anniversary of publication of my first novel, All the Lonely People., which introduced Harry Devlin and was nominated for the CWA award for best first crime novel of the year.
-To celebrate, Andrews UK have relaunched the seven Harry Devlin books I wrote in the 1990s with jazzy new cover artwork.
+I recently celebrated the 30th anniversary of publication of my first novel, All the Lonely People., which introduced Harry Devlin and was nominated for the CWA award for best first crime novel of the year.
+To mark the occasion, Andrews UK have relaunched the seven Harry Devlin books I wrote way back in the 1990s with jazzy new cover artwork.
 The books are available as hardbacks and paperbacks as well as in ebook form.
 Incidentally, after a gap of a decade, Harry returned in Waterloo Sunset, which is also available.

 Alibis in the Archives

-Lee Child has included my story ‘The Locked Cabin’ in The Best Mysteries of the Year 2021, while my Dagger-winning story ‘The Bookbinder’s Apprentice’ has been selected for inclusion in Maxim Jakubowski’s anthology Daggers Drawn.
-2022 will see the appearance of ‘The Crazy Cries of Love’ in Music of the Night, ‘The Woman Who Never Was’ in a Cornell Woolrich tribute anthology, and ‘No Peace for the Wicked’ in Ellery Queen’s Mystery Magazine.
+Lee Child included my story ‘The Locked Cabin’ in The Best Mysteries of the Year 2021, while my Dagger-winning story ‘The Bookbinder’s Apprentice’ featured in Maxim Jakubowski’s anthology Daggers Drawn.
+2022 sees the appearance of ‘The Crazy Cries of Love’ in Music of the Night, ‘The Woman Who Never Was’ in a Cornell Woolrich tribute anthology, and ‘No Peace for the Wicked’ in Ellery Queen’s Mystery Magazine.
+There are also other stories in the works, for three American anthologies.

 Around the world

-The Golden Age of Murder has been published in Chinese and Japanese, while The Story of Classic Crime in 100 Books has just been translated into Korean..
+The Golden Age of Murder has been published in Chinese and Japanese, while The Story of Classic Crime in 100 Books has recently been translated into Korean..

 The New Mysteries of Sherlock Holmes